AdobeDocs/adobe-dev-console/src/pages/guides/authentication/AdminAuthentication/implementation.md

 ![](../../../images/enterprise-web-app-apis-and-services.png)

 2. Find the API or service with which you wish to integrate and click on Create Project.
-If the API or service supports Admin authentication, you'll see the option to select Admin authentication.
-If not, please reach out to your Adobe representative to log an enhancement request.
+If Admin authentication is available for the API you selected, it will appear as an option.
+If not, contact your Adobe representative to log an enhancement request.

 ![](../../../images/enterprise-web-app-admin-auth.png)

-// TODO fix screenshot (see left panel shows OAuth Server to Server)

 3. Once you select Admin authentication, the Enterprise Web App credential will be automatically selected on the next screen.
 Here you can supply the name of your app as it will appear on the Consent screen during testing.
 You can change your app name later and also at the time of app submission.